 “And do you give her a Russian name because the story is set in Russia?
 I get a sort of Eastern European vibe.”

-Now here, he had, largely for associating the surreal with brutalist apartment blocks…with civil servants shuffling off crowded trains to shuffle papers in brutalist office blocks…vaguely pictured something.
+Now here, he had, largely for associating the surreal with brutalist apartment blocks…with civil servants shuffling from crowded trains to shuffle papers in brutalist office blocks…vaguely pictured something.
 For no other reason.

 Other…than a film festival, a European lit course’s extra credit, needed.
-He’d fake-read Sartre and Mann and planned to fake-read Gorky.
-But (not unlike a voice in a dream’s promptings), while slumping in a theater seat Tom had picked up a Russian…vibe…if she put it that way.
+He had fake-read Sartre and Mann and planned to fake-read Gorky.
+But (not unlike a voice in a dream’s promptings), while slumping in his theater seat, Tom had picked up a Russian…vibe…if she put it that way.
 It was the only way he could put it to himself.
 Noticing things.
 The name Raina must have been one of them.

-He told her yeah, he’d figured, kind of, but meant the story to be, “…not really anyplace.”
+He said, yeah, he’d figured, kind of, but meant the story to be, “…not really anyplace.”

 “What if you took a little more time before you introduce her?
 R.W’s environment…the things he sees on his walks… You haven’t done a lot there.
 You’re trying,” she looked up again, “to get tension into the story by having Raina show up as a sort of mystery woman.
 But think about making her more inevitable.
 Do you understand me?”

 He didn’t, now Motley was taking him seriously, her shop-talk growing to Tom more arcane.
 On the other hand, she hadn’t meant me when she’d said me…she’d meant it.
-It, he did get.
+It, the drudgery of making a whole book, he did get.

 He was not loving Raina.
 “Maybe I won’t ever finish.”

-“No. What I want you to do…” She got up, went to her cabinets, squatted before the lower titles.
+“No. What I want you to do…” She got up, went to her glass-front cabinets, squatted before the lower jumble, of books and bloated folders.
 “No…I don’t think I have anything.
 You see.”
 She sat on the corner of her desk.
 “There’s no reason you can’t set a story in a place you haven’t been.
-If we really insisted on that…on first-hand knowledge of everything…it would be like a kind of reverse social plan.
+If we really insisted on that…on firsthand knowledge of everything…it would be like a kind of reverse social plan.
 I mean, for a poor writer, which most of us are.
 All you could write about was being poor.
 You’d be forced to stay in the place you were born.
 Write the book!
 You’ll know what you need to learn when the plot tightens up, and certain things have to be…inevitable.”
 A wry smile.